 I liked one where you compete on trivia questions and your horse moves forward based on your accuracy and speed.
 We all enjoyed a simulated betting activity.
 I tried twice and was a winner the second time.
 I took my pretend $46.40 profit and stopped.
 I do not have the heart of a gambler.

 We couldn't stop laughing at how poorly I did trying to call a horse race.
-It's incredible difficult and I did a horrible job.
+It's incredibly difficult and I did a horrible job.
 It was hilarious.
 I am impressed with how easy the professional announcers make it seem!

 The display of crazy Derby hats people have worn is neat.